Archive for Financial News – Page 265

 Trading recommendations

 From the point of view of technical analysis, the trend on the USD/CAD currency pair is bearish.
-The price has consolidated below the moving averages and the priority change level.
-The MACD indicator is negative now, but there is some buying pressure on the lower time frames.
-The best way to sell is to consider the resistance level of 1.3608, but only after the additional confirmation.
-Buy trades should be considered on the lower time frames from the support level of 1.3486, but with additional confirmation.
+The price has corrected to the support levels.
+But the MACD indicator is in the positive zone.
+On the lower time frames inside the day, purchases are observed.
+The best way to sell is to consider the resistance level of 1.3458, but with confirmation.
+Buy trades should be considered on the lower time frames from the support level of 1.3386, but also with additional confirmation.

 USD/CAD